aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>29</sup>&nbsp;Then Esther the queen, the daughter of Abihail, and Mordekhai the Jew, wrote down all the acts of power, to confirm this second letter of Purim. <sup>30</sup>&nbsp;And he sent letters unto all the Jews, to the hundred twenty and seven provinces of the kingdom of Aḥashverosh, with words of peace and truth, <sup>31</sup>&nbsp;to confirm these days of Purim in their appointed times, according as Mordekhai the Jew and Esther the queen had enjoined them, and as they had ordained for themselves and for their seed, the matters of the fastings and their cry.
+ <sup>29</sup>&nbsp;Then Esther the queen, the daughter of Aviḥayil, and Mordekhai the Jew, wrote down all the acts of power, to confirm this second letter of Purim. <sup>30</sup>&nbsp;And he sent letters unto all the Jews, to the hundred twenty and seven provinces of the kingdom of Aḥashverosh, with words of peace and truth, <sup>31</sup>&nbsp;to confirm these days of Purim in their appointed times, according as Mordekhai the Jew and Esther the queen had enjoined them, and as they had ordained for themselves and for their seed, the matters of the fastings and their cry.
 </div></td> </tr>